Home

 Gluten Free Wraps

-• Rice Paper Wrappers: Available dried in Asian markets, rice papers are another variety of gluten free wraps.
+• Rice Paper Wrappers: Available dried in Asian markets, rice papers are another variety of wraps without gluten.

 They are very simple to use if you don’t over-soak them.
 In fact, instead of soaking them, fill a bowl with water and lower half the wrapper into the water, then rotate it until in starts to become pliable.